its-rahul-r15/its-rahul-r15/README.md

  ⚡ Highlights

 - 🌟 **Young Innovator Internship Challenge 2.0 Participant**
-   I was a part of this exciting internship program hosted by **Scaler School of Technology** where I learned and developed projects involving [briefly mention the technologies or tasks from the internship].
+   I was a part of this exciting internship program hosted by **Scaler School of Technology** where I learned and developed projects involving ChatBot, Chromme Extension etc.

 - 🎨 **Website Development Enthusiast**
    I enjoy building attractive and interactive websites.
 My latest project is a **clone of the Kingfisher brand** using **HTML, CSS, JavaScript**, and **J Sharp for animations**.